-The Wicked Behind-the-Scenes Drama of the Original Charmed: The Feuds, Firings and Feminist Fury
+The Wicked Behind-the-Scenes Drama of the Original Charmed: The Feuds, Firings and Feminist Fury - E!
+Online

 "I'm not saying I don't have my moments of bitchiness, because everybody has them, but it's never for no reason," she explained to People in 1993.
 "I've always been a ballsy kid.
 I know it pisses some people off, but isn't the end result much better?"

-After years of on-set fighting with her fellow cast members (she and Jennie Garth allegedly came to physical blows) and the crew, Doherty was officially booted out of America's most famous zip code in season four.
+After years of reported on-set fighting with her fellow cast members (she and Jennie Garth allegedly came to physical blows) and the crew, Doherty was officially booted out of America's most famous zip code in season four.
 (Writer-producer Larry Mollin claimed that she angered the staff by chopping her hair halfway through shooting the season finale, which was the final straw.)

-So yeah, the fact that Spelling was ready to work with Doherty again was somewhat surprising.
-But Charmed creator Connie M. Burge told InTouch that the uber-producer was "extremely supportive of the idea of casting Shannen Doherty as Prue."
-So they had their eldest Halliwell sister, who had telekinetic powers.
+So, the fact that Spelling was ready to work with Doherty again was somewhat surprising.
+But Charmed creator Connie M. Burge told InTouch that the uber-producer was "extremely supportive of the idea of casting her as Prue," the eldest Halliwell sister, who had telekinetic powers.

-Also working in Doherty's favor was her history and chemistry with Picket Fences star Holly Marie Combs.
+Also working in Doherty's favor was her history and chemistry with Picket Fences star Holly Marie Combs, cast as middle sister Piper, who could freeze time.
 "She was also dear friends with Shannen," Burge said, "so they had terrific chemistry with each other."
-The show had it's middle sister Piper, who could freeze time.

-For the third sister Phoebe (who had the gift of premonition), producers initially cast Lori Rom, who filmed the original pilot and even attended events to promote the show.
+For the third sister, Phoebe (who had the gift of premonition), producers initially cast Lori Rom, who filmed the original pilot and even attended events to promote the show.
 But Burge said her exit was due to "personal reasons."

-Enter stage-left: Alyssa Milano, who was a big get for Charmed thanks to her Who's the Boss and Melrose Place fame.
+Enter stage left: Alyssa Milano, who was a big get for Charmed thanks to her Who's the Boss? and Melrose Place fame.

 After Milano took over the role, Burge said the youngest Halliwell sis changed a bit, because, "I think that Alyssa definitely brought a...excuse me, sexiness to the part."